The Vermont Statutes Online

 (b) Unauthorized operation of a drug outlet may be penalized as provided in 3 V.S.A. § 127 and shall constitute unprofessional conduct by the licensees involved.
 (Added 1977, No. 266 (Adj.
 Sess.), § 1; amended 1981, No. 244 (Adj.
 Sess.), § 15; 2017, No. 144 (Adj.
 Sess.), § 20.)

-(a) A person who is not licensed under this subchapter shall not engage in wholesale distribution in this State.
+(a) A person who is not licensed under this subchapter shall not engage in wholesale distribution or manufacturing in this State.

-(c) The Board may require a separate license for each facility directly or indirectly owned or operated by the same business entity within this State, or for a parent entity with divisions, subsidiaries, or affiliate companies within this State when operations are conducted at more than one location and there exists joint ownership and control among all the entities.
+(c) The Board may require a separate license for each facility directly or indirectly owned or operated by the same business entity, or for a parent entity with divisions, subsidiaries, or affiliate companies when operations are conducted at more than one location and there exists joint ownership and control among all the entities.

 § 2068.
 Requirements; applicants; licenses